CloudWithChris/cloudwithchris.com/content/blog/go-dev-environment-vscode-wsl/index.md

 Testing is another package available from the Go standard library.
 It's a simple way to validate that your code is working as expected.
 You'll notice that ther e

 Now, we can run our test using ``go test main.go``.
-This will run the test, and you should see an output of ``PASS``, and ok against the file (assuming you matched the inputs correctly!)
+This will run the test, and you should see an output of ``PASS``, and OK against the file (assuming you matched the inputs correctly!)

 ## Let's GO further with modules